Marskeswaledale.com

 Tempting the upper classes away from foreign holidays

 The Ripon and Richmond Chronicle in December 18826 gives an interesting account of the meeting held by the Richmond Town Council to give their blessing to these plans.
 The Mayor opened a meeting expecting unanimity.
-Councillor Raine noted that the railway in Wensleydale had brought middle-class people into the area on trips from Hartlepool, Sunderland and Newcastle, and suggested that better railways serving “charming” Swaledale would bring the upper class who used to come to Richmond but now went on holiday to Scotland and foreign countries!
+Councillor Raine noted that the railway in Wensleydale had brought middle-class people into the area from Hartlepool, Sunderland and Newcastle, and suggested that better railways serving “charming” Swaledale would bring the upper class who used to come to Richmond but now went on holiday to Scotland and foreign countries!
 However the unanimity was broken by Councillor Young, a Richmond brewer, who was worried local businesses would not be able to “command their trade” if the railway was built.
-It is a bit puzzling that a railway to Reeth and Hawes could not have given Cllr Young too much to worry about.
+It is a bit puzzling that a railway to Reeth and Hawes could have given Cllr Young’s business anything to worry about.
 However, he said he could not compete with larger breweries, and shaded his arguments against the railway with the idea that these breweries were not honestly brewing from malt and hops, and used quantities of chemicals in their beer!
 The Mayor was clearly having none of it – and extolled Cllr Young to sell as good beer as the other breweries!
 One suspects that William Cameron, a large Hartlepool brewer, who settled in Marske Hall in the 1890s, would have been on the side of the Mayor.
 The Town Council gave their assent to the plans.

 Engineering difficulties